shpaw415/bunext/README.md

 #!/usr/bin/env bash
 # this is temporary and will change in future release
 bun bunext init
-bun run db:create # only create the types
+bun run db:create # only create the types and missing table
 ```

 ## What is planed